 Performance by usual yardsticks is just average, but the 2017 Hyundai Elantra's one of the most composed small cars we've driven.
 Acceleration is tempered and even, though the standard 4-cylinder is happy to wind to its rev limits without too much complaint.
 The 6-speed shifts are staged for economy, not speed, and no paddle shift controls are fitted.
 An optional set of driving modes can put the drivetrain into a Sport mode with crisper, quicker shifts.

 A new Elantra Eco sports a turbocharged 1.4-liter inline-4 with 128 hp and 156 lb-ft, teamed to a 7-speed dual-clutch transmission for an estimated 35 mpg on the EPA combined cycle—which would match the new Honda Civic and its 4-cylinder/continuously variable transmission combo for efficiency.
-We haven't had much experience in this model, and will report back once we've had more seat time.
+Over a 2,900-mile road trip, we averaged more than 41 mpg in highway driving.

 Sporty road manners aren't a priority here, not like they are in the Focus or even the new Civic Touring.
 A basic strut front and twist-beam rear suspension have been tuned to deliver a remarkably supple, composed ride—as much due to their optimized design as to the Elantra's very stiff body.
 It's made up of lots of high-strength steel and industrial adhesives.
 The stiff body has helped steering some; it wanders less than in the previous car, but still feels best in Sport driving mode, where lower electric steering assist helps it track more cleanly.